Chicago Puppet Lab

 Chi Clowns (Shay Turnage, Carmen Kingsley, & Agnotti)

-A clown wakes up to find that a part of her essence walked away.
-Through the adventure to find the part of her that left, we will witness her encounter obstacles, memories, and nature, while experiencing grief, loss, and joy.
+A clown experiences a major life change and enters into a surreal world.
+We will witness her encounter obstacles, memories, and nature, while experiencing grief, loss, and joy.

 Melodies from the Void